Today, as you’ve probably noticed, is January 1st. Happy New Year to you!

-As I posted two weeks ago, Priority Club has changed their terms and conditions to show that, as of today, only base points earned in hotels will count towards the 60,000 point requirement for Platinum.
+As I wrote two weeks ago, Priority Club has changed its terms and conditions to show that, as of today, only base points earned in hotels will count towards the 60,000 point requirement for Platinum.
 No elite bonus points, no promotional points – and that is where 90% of my earnings came from.

 The only exceptions are credit card earnings and specific bonus point promotions run by the hotels directly.

 This is a massive, massive change, which will probably cut the number of Platinum members by over 50%.
 And yet there has been no official notification to members yet.